JensBender/loan-default-prediction/README-hf-hub.md

 ---

 ## License
-The model weights and pipeline are licensed under Apache-2.0.
-The accompanying source code on [GitHub](https://github.com/JensBender/loan-default-prediction) and the web app on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app) are MIT-licensed.
+The model pipeline with the trained model weights is licensed under [Apache-2.0](https://huggingface.co/JensBender/loan-default-prediction-pipeline/resolve/main/LICENSE).
+The source code of this project, hosted on [GitHub](https://github.com/JensBender/loan-default-prediction), and the web app hosted on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app), are licensed under the [MIT License](LICENSE).

 ---